 New subsystems directly from Scamp -- front door (2018), gravel shield (2018), gelcoat (2019-2020), Lippert 32 degree down trailing arm axle with 3" rise (2018)

-This 19' Scamp is the deluxe version (wood cabinets, bathroom).
+The Scamp is the deluxe version, meaning heavier wood components versus the fiberglass on the standard model.
 Camper has new (2018) 3/4" epoxied floors in the dinette, kitchenette, and bathroom but still has original floors in the main walkway area, steps, and bedroom.
 Exterior has been refreshed with Scamp gelcoat on the top half and battleship gray marine topside paint on the bottom half.
 Some light spots on the new gelcoat show through to the original gelcoat (yellower color) due to oversanding more lightly coated areas.

 - Karrier ST205/75R14 radial trailer tires w/ 14" white wheel, 5 on 4-1/2, load range D, plus spare (2018)

 - Shurflo freshwater pump and accumulator tank (2018)